About Chartered Member (Chartered MCIPD)

 To be eligible for Chartered Member you must study the CIPD level 7 Advanced Diploma in Human Resource Management or Human Resource Development or PDS equivalent.
 You will join us as a Student member, and upon successful completion of your qualification and depending on your relevant HR or development experience, apply to upgrade to Chartered Membership.

 If you're an experienced HR or development professional you can apply to become a Chartered Member through Experience Assessment, which involves having your experience and achievements assessed.

-If you hold a CIPD Level 7 Advanced Diploma in Human Resources Management or Development, are a Graduate member (or an Associate member transferred from Graduate) and you meet the criteria for Chartered Membership you may be eligible to upgrade.
+If you hold a CIPD Level 7 Advanced Diploma in Human Resources Management or Development or are an Associate member transferred from Graduate, and you meet the criteria for Chartered membership you may be eligible to upgrade.

 Rejoining as a Chartered Member